Plaxtic/arptools/README.md

 * Walkthough of: what ARP packets are, how they work, and how they can be exploited
 * Scans for network interfaces
-* Scans class C LAN for up IP's
+* Scans class C LAN for up IPs
 * Poisons user chosen target and host